-All the Creatures will be a documentary covering the thirty days between 2015 and 2016 that the artist Santi Moix dedicated to paint the walls of the small church in the village of Seurí in the Pallars Sobirà.
+All the Creatures is a documentary (you can see it here) covering the thirty days between 2015 and 2016 that the artist Santi Moix dedicated to paint the walls of the small church in the village of Seurí in the Pallars Sobirà.
 The artist, who was assisted by brothers Pujol and Victor Pérez Porro, used the ancestral technique of the frescoe to pay homage to ancient masters and to nature, now forever trapped on the walls of the church of Seurí.

 Filmed by Macià Florit, Raimon Fransoy and Xavier Puig and helped by Ion Izquierdo (sound).